theleftbit/AsyncStateViewDemo/README.md

 Hello SwiftUI team,

-In order to ease our transition to SwiftUI, we created a generic view called `AsyncStateView` that helps developers build UIs where the data is coming from HTTPS servers.
+In order to ease our transition to SwiftUI, we created a generic view called `AsyncStateView` that helps developers build UIs where the data is coming from remote web servers.

 This, paired with SwiftUI's data-driven approach, has enabled our developers to be more productive and build more engaging user interfaces.